morgangiraud/ecvd-js/finaltest/finaltest.md

 ---------------
 - Bonus: If you have time:
-  - Clean your code, make it beautifull
+  - Clean your code, make it beautiful
   - Clean the design
   - Make an awesome highscore!